citp/privacy-policy-historical/s/si/sig/sigmabeauty.com.md

 Terms and Conditions

-Please also visit our [Terms and Conditions](https://web.archive.org/web/20120615171416id_/http%3A//www.sigmabeauty.com/terms.asp) section establishing the use, disclaimers, and limitations of liability governing the use of our website.
+Please also visit our

+[Terms and Conditions](https://web.archive.org/web/20130622043539id_/http%3A//www.sigmabeauty.com/terms.asp) section establishing the use, disclaimers, and limitations of liability governing the use of our website.

 Your consent

 By using our site, you consent to our privacy policy.

+© 2013 Sigma Enterprises, LLC